University of Staffordshire

 - Must have direct experience of and be able to comment on your performance in a role relevant to clinical psychology (which may include research).

 - Must be from your most recent experience or current employer.
-If this is not possible, you must include the reason for this in the Personal Statements section of your application.
+If this is not possible, you must include the reason for this in the Other information about yourself section of your application.

 Documents required